SuperOfficeDocs/data-access/docs/netserver/web-services/proxies/built-in.md

 This section explains how to access SuperOffice web services from .NET using SuperOffice tools.

 Whether targeting a local or remote database, an **SoSession** is the object that maintains a user's principal.
 The **secret** is calculated for us during the `Authenticate` call.
-The proxy objects returned by the agent factory will automatically add the SOAP authentication header for us.
+The proxy objects returned will automatically add the SOAP authentication header for us.
 This makes working with the SOAP services much simpler.
 See the [Authentication][2] section for more information.

 > [!NOTE]
 > There is no secret used here: the username + password is passed in clear-text, so you should use HTTPS if you are going to be doing this over the open internet.